With over 1400 islands to visit in the Land of Smiles, we say the Thai’s the limit when it comes to your Thailand vacation!

 Despite Koh Samet being claimed as a national park, there are still quite a few hotspots for gay partying.
 Ao Phai, for instance, is home to the Silver Sand gay bar and disco, which is likely the place you’ll find those handsome BKK boys on a Friday or Saturday evening.
 If you can’t find them there, then be sure to check Hat Sai Kaew.
-While it's the busiest beach on the island, and not necessarily a gay-only hangout, there are plenty of social gatherings with fantastic food, fabulous drinks, and flaming fire shows that are thrilling enough to draw any crowd.
+While it's the busiest beach on the island, and not necessarily a gay-only hangout, there are plenty of social gatherings with yummy Thai food, fabulous drinks, and flaming fire shows that are thrilling enough to draw any crowd.
 Trust me, you'll not want to miss these muscle men, giving their all and glistening with sweat up on their stage!
 It is… a memorable sight, for sure.

 But of course, second to any attractive men, you will undoubtedly remember Koh Samet for its stunning jungle, crystal clear water, and fresh air.
 Traveling to any island will feel like a getaway, but this island in particular is an unparalleled natural luxury.